peterpech/buchaphra-static123/README.md

 npm install
 npm run dev
 ```

+The `package.json` resides in the repository root so build tools and CI systems
+can find it easily.

 Open `http://localhost:3000/login` to sign in.
 You can create a new account at `/signup`.
 After signing in you can view your profile at `http://localhost:3000/profile`.